What Causes Miscarriage? A Plain-Language Medical Guide

 Quick Answer

-This guide covers all known causes of pregnancy loss, organized by how common they are and what they mean for future pregnancies.
+This guide covers all known causes of pregnancy loss, organized from most to least common and with clear context for what each cause means for future pregnancies.

 The Most Common Cause: Chromosomal Abnormalities